wildfly/quickstart/ejb-security-programmatic-auth/README.md

 ## Start the Server

-1. Open a command prompt and navigate to the root of the ${product.name} directory.
+1. Open a command prompt and navigate to the root of the WildFly directory.
 2. The following shows the command line to start the server:

-        For Linux:   ${jboss.home.name}/bin/standalone.sh
+        For Linux:   WILDFLY_HOME/bin/standalone.sh
-        For Windows: ${jboss.home.name}\bin\standalone.bat
+        For Windows: WILDFLY_HOME\bin\standalone.bat

 ## Build and Deploy the Quickstart

-1. Make sure you have started the ${product.name} server as described above.
+1. Make sure you have started the WildFly server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean package wildfly:deploy

-4. This will deploy `target/${project.artifactId}.jar` to the running instance of the server.
+4. This will deploy `target/ejb-security-programmatic-auth.jar` to the running instance of the server.

 ## Access the Application